CFC-HeroCall/herocall/README.md

 ![Roadmap](./images/roadmap.png)

 This is just the begining.
 HeroCall has the potential to help a lot of people all around the world.
-We will become this idea into a real impactful platform.
+We hope that we can shape this into a real impactful platform.

 ## Getting started